CloudControlSystems/KubeAdaptor/README.md

 2. ./experiment/batch_job

-We define four real-world workflows composed of batch yaml files.
-Take the cybershake workflow as example.
+We define four real-world workflows composed of batch YAML files.
+Take the cybershake workflow as an example.
-In './experiment/batch_job/cybershake' directory,  the 'deleteLog.sh' take cares of cleaning up various log files, wfScheduler.sh is responsible for deploying each batch workflow tasks topologically.
+In the './experiment/batch_job/cybershake' directory,  the 'deleteLog.sh' takes care of cleaning up various log files, wfScheduler.sh is responsible for deploying each batch workflow task topologically.
-We define the yaml file of each batch workflow tasks through 'PriorityClass' method.
+We define the YAML file of each batch workflow task through the 'PriorityClass' method.
 Before running this workflow, you need to update the 'rbac-deploy.yaml' and 'resourceUsage.yaml'.
 The field 'system:node' of 'rbac.deploy.yaml' corresponds to each cluster node' IP.
 The 'resourceUsage.yaml' file defines the field 'node.num' and field 'gather.time' in accordance with